Sanskritis101/Sanskritis101/README.md

 - 👋 Hi, I’m Sanskriti, a sophomore year university student persuing a bachelor's in Information Technology.
 - 💻 I'm looking forward to working on open source projects and giving back to the community.
-- 🌱 I’m currently learning Data Structures and Algorithms, Java programming and OOP Concepts.
+- 🌱 I’m currently learning Data Structures and Algorithms, Java programming and DBMS.

 You can reach out to me on LinkedIn: https://www.linkedin.com/in/sanskritis/